 Licensed Content: Under the new standard, we are required to determine whether the license is classified as functional intellectual property (ie: software, rights to air content, which are recognized at a point in time when the customer has a right to use the license) or symbolic intellectual property (ie: brands, logos, etc. which are recognized over time).
 Prior to the implementation of the new standard, there was industry-specific guidance that required revenue to be recorded only when intellectual property was complete, delivered, the fee was fixed/determinable, collection is assured and the license period has begun.
 The overall impact could result in bifurcation of types of intellectual property and a difference in whether revenues may be recorded at a “point in time” with a potential to advance revenue recognition or “over-time,” which may be consistent with previous treatment.

 At GHJ, we are here to help you and your company navigate the complexities of the implementation of this new standard and with determining the impact to your year-end reporting to the users of your financial statements.
 To help clear up the confusion and learn the details of this new standard, contact Dan Landes at 310.873.6705.

-Dan Landes, CPA, has 15 years of public accounting experience and leads GHJ’s Technical Consulting Group over revenue recognition and the application of the recent changes to the revenue recognition guidance.
-Dan also leads GHJ’s Media and Advertising Practice and is an expert in the application of…Learn More
+Dan Landes, CPA, has more than 15 years of public accounting experience and leads GHJ’s Technical Consulting Group over revenue recognition and the application of the recent changes to the revenue recognition guidance.
+Dan also leads GHJ’s Media and Advertising Practice and is an expert in the…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More